throw Abort() vs throw new Error()

 Reading Recommendation: Overview > RPC

-You may wonder, why not use throw new Error() instead of throw Abort()?
+You might wonder: why not just use throw new Error() instead of throw Abort()?

 // TodoList.telefunc.js